Elam and Bender find Mrs. Torrance

 "So, what does that have to do with me?"

 "At least two things."
 Elam ticked them on his fingers.
 "First, as Auditor, it's your official job to make sure we all carry out our duties in the prescribed manner, right?
 You audit adherence to standards and orders as well as finances."

 "So, it's your job to make sure we carry out a proper investigation."
 Elam ticked another finger.
 "Secondly, I need a witness for the trip to Lansbury.
 This is part of an official investigation.
 I gather evidence, you witness that nothing improper happened.
 It's like separation of duties in financial transactions.
 One person authorizes payments, and a second person makes the actual payment."

 Bender frowned.
 "Well, yes, that makes sense.
 But this should be done by one of ship's officers.
 I don't have any civil responsibilities."

 Elam smiled, ready to close the deal.
 "Well, I am now the official civil authority on the planet.
 The document you just registered with the ship establishes that.
 If there were any doubt, the Kolonel delegated his authority to me.
 So, I hereby deputize you to be my witness and to audit the trip to Lansbury."

 Bender's mouth hung open and his eyes bugged out.
 "You can't be serious."

 "Murder is always serious, sir."

-A servo rolled up, and Cornwall appeared from nowhere.
+A servo rolled up, and Cornwall's hologram materialized.
 "Your phone, sir.
 Kolonel von Dorestad called and asked that I prep the flitter for a trip to Lansbury.
-It's now charged and ready for your departure, sir."
+It's charged and ready for your departure, sir."